Matt Haryasz

-High school career
+Early life

 Born in Page, Arizona, Haryasz played high school basketball for Page High School, and averaged 25 points, 12 rebounds and 6 blocks for the team.

 College career

 Haryasz played four years for the Stanford Cardinal men's basketball team.
 In his last year, he led Cardinal in scoring (16.2 per game) and rebounding (8.2 per game).

 Professional career

 In 2006, Haryasz played two pre-season games for the Houston Rockets of the National Basketball Association (NBA).
 He was released on October 19, 2006.
 Afterwards he turned professional by signing in the NBA D-League with the Arkansas RimRockers.

 In November 2009, Haryasz signed with GasTerra Flames in the Netherlands.
 Haryasz was one of the top tier players in the Dutch DBL and won the championship in his first season.
 In his second season, he won the NBB Cup with Flames.